OneBusAway/onebusaway-iphone/CONTRIBUTING.md

 * We think other users will benefit from the same functionality
 * If it makes changes to the UI the pull request should include screenshots
 * It is a single commit (please use `git rebase -i` to squash commits)

+**Note:** If another pull request is merged into the develop branch that causes your pull request to no longer merge cleanly, you may be asked to rebase (`git rebase upstream/develop`).

 ## Workflow